cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

   ```
   Once in slack use the command `!install-plugin PoshBot.Cohesity` to install commands

-  2. The last step is to configure the cluster to get info on, use `get cohesity clusters` and `change cohesity cluster to _` to do this.
+  2. The last step is to configure the cluster to get info, use `get cohesity clusters` and `change cohesity cluster to _` commands to do this.
   * Whenever needed you can switch clusters in order to monitor different clusters

   # Commands